top of page

 Grants range from $500 to $2000

-CRITERIA PREFERENCE:
+CRITERIA PREFERENCES:

 Justice & Equity component – loss of biodiversity disproportionately impacts marginalized communities